gogobook/my-asp-dot-net/ch4.md

 that is also called MoveBy and that has the same name and signature as yours; however, it probably doesn’t do the same thing.
 This new method might be declared virtual or not.
-If you recompile the derived class you get a compiler warning because of a potential method clash.
+If you recompile the derived class you get a compiler **WARNING** because of a potential method clash.
 However, it can also happen easily that